Table of Contents

 - Bone marrow aspirate smears show trilineage hematopoiesis with mild dysmegakaryopoiesis.
 There are approximately 15% lymphocytes, of small to intermediate size, with clear and agranular cytoplasm and central hyperchromatic nuclei with irregular nuclear contours.

-- Immunohistochemical studies are performed in bone marrow core biopsy and the T cell marker CD3 highlights lymphocytes in an interstitial and sinusoidal pattern, representing approximately 10% of marrow cells.
+- Immunohistochemical studies were performed in bone marrow core biopsy and the T cell marker CD3 highlights lymphocytes in an interstitial and sinusoidal pattern, representing approximately 10% of marrow cells.
 Atypical lymphocytes are also highlighted with CD2, CD7, CD56, TIA1 and granzyme M. The T cell receptor gamma delta is positive in lymphocytes, while the T cell receptor alpha beta (βF1 clone) is negative.
 CD4 and CD8 are negative in atypical lymphocytes.
 The following markers are also negative in lymphocytes: CD1a, CD5, CD10, CD57, EBER (EBV in situ hybridization), TCL1 and TdT.

 - Concurrent flow cytometry immunophenotype demonstrates that approximately 15% of marrow cells are T lymphocytes, positive for CD2, CD7, CD52, CD56 and T cell receptor gamma delta.
 The atypical lymphocytes are negative for CD4, CD5, CD8, CD57 and T cell receptor alpha beta.
 The B lymphocytes are polytypic.